 Kishore Mahbubani is Dean and Professor in the Practice of Public Policy of the Lee Kuan Yew School of Public Policy at the National University of Singapore.
 He previously served for 33 years in Singapore’s diplomatic service, is recognised as an expert on Asian and world affairs and author of Beyond the Age of Innocence: Rebuilding Trust Between America and the World and Can Asians Think?

-Ten years after Mahbubani wrote this, the West is still constantly taken aback by international events and developments, such as the Russia-Georgia war in August 2008, the Iranian demonstrations in 2009, the Arab Spring’s successes and failures, the Syrian civil war, the refugee crisis, the collapse of Syria and Iraq, the rise of ISIS and the declaration of the Caliphate, the Russia-Ukraine crisis, and China’s island-building in the South China Sea – to name only the most obvious.
+Mahbubani wrote this in 20o5-6, and yet the West is still constantly taken aback by international events and developments, such as the Russia-Georgia war in August 2008, the Iranian demonstrations in 2009, the Arab Spring’s successes and failures, the Syrian civil war, the refugee crisis, the collapse of Syria and Iraq, the rise of ISIS and the declaration of the Caliphate, the Russia-Ukraine crisis, and China’s island-building in the South China Sea – to name only the most obvious.

 None of this is surprising in view of the West’s catastrophic loss of expertise on the outside world combined with the failure to integrate and incorporate the expertise that does exist into policy-making.